-Manchester United has finally become the most valuable sports club in the world as it makes its debut on the New York Stock Exchange today with 16.7 million shares.
-And you can be the proud owner of 10 per cent of the organisation as shares are up for grabs.
-The shares have been priced at £8.95 ($14) as on yesterday, which make the club worth around £1.49 billion ($2.32billion), which makes them dearer than Spanish giants Real Madrid, the New York Yankees and the NFL’s Dallas Cowboys.
+Manchester United has finally become the most valuable sports club globally as it makes its debut on the New York Stock Exchange today with 16.7 million shares.
+And you can be the proud owner of 10 percent of the organization as shares are up for grabs.
+The shares were priced at £8.95 ($14) yesterday, making the club worth around £1.49 billion ($2.32billion), which makes them dearer than Spanish giants Real Madrid, the New York Yankees, and the NFL’s Dallas Cowboys.

-The sale is expected to raise £150 million ($2.3 million), half of which will be used to set off a part of their £437 million ($683 million) debt, apart from taking care of their everyday working.
-The balance will go to the new American owners Glazers.
-The debt-free team have been struggling with finances ever since the new owners picked up a bank loan worth £525 million secured against the club’s assets, during its 2005 takeover.
-This move comes after the company failed to impress in previous IPO attempts amounting to $1 billion in Hong Kong and Singapore.
+The sale is expected to raise £150 million ($2.3 million), half of which will be used to set off a part of their £437 million ($683 million) debt, apart from taking care of their everyday work.
+The balance will go to the new American owner’s Glazers.
+The debt-free team has been struggling with finances since the new owners picked up a bank loan worth £525 million secured against the club’s assets during its 2005 takeover.
+This move comes after the company failed to impress previous IPO attempts amounting to $1 billion in Hong Kong and Singapore.